The KUMA configuration can be modified in the following ways.

 Servers are successfully added.

-The following instructions show how to add multiple servers to an existing storage cluster.
+The following instructions describe adding multiple servers to an existing storage cluster.
 You can use these instructions as an example and adapt them to your requirements.

 To add servers to an existing storage cluster: